 Beyond's careers page is not as informative as some we have already mentioned, yet its design and layout makes it a perfect example of a clear and concise careers page.

 Keeping it short and simple, Beyond mention their core values and mission as a company, as well as their commitment to being an equal and diverse employer.

 Beyond's available jobs are categorised into their three offices in the UK and US, so candidates can clearly see where their most suited jobs are located.

 Jobs are highlighted with a short brief outlining the position which is extended once clicked on.

-Although not as informative as some previously mentioned, sometimes less is more.
+Although not as informative as others on this list, sometimes less is more.
 Beyond manage to provide a well-designed, concise careers page that informs and entices their candidates.

 To learn more, check out Beyond's careers page here.

 Refinery29 is the leading media and entertainment company focused on women with a global audience footprint of 249 million across all platforms.

 As a women’s media company, Refinery29 have changed the way content and storytelling speaks to and represents women, always sparking the conversations that matter most.